 SuHo Yu

 Hello!
-I’m a systems engineer specializing in UAM, eVTOL, electric propulsion systems, and robotics.
+I’m a systems engineer specializing in UAM, eVTOL, electric propulsion systems, and aerial robotics.

-From CAD design to real-world flight, I have hands-on experience in full-stack aerial system development — including CNC machining, embedded systems, and flight testing.
+From CAD-based design to real-world flight, I bring hands-on full-stack development experience in aerial systems—including CNC machining, embedded control, and flight testing.

 Engineering Philosophy